strye/csmd-cli/script.md

+---
 Title: SERIES TITLE
-Issue Title: Issue 1 - Title
+IssueTitle: Issue 1 - Title
-Author: Alto Boren
+IssueNumber: 1
-Script Description: A 20 page comic about stuff.
+Description: A 20 page comic about stuff.

+Story: Bob Dobbs
+Writer: Alto Boren
+Letterer: Bob Dobbs
+Artist: Bob Dobbs
+Pencils: Bob Dobbs
+Ink: Bob Dobbs
+Color: Bob Dobbs
+Credit: Special thanks to Bob Dobbs

+Version: 2
+DraftInfo:
-Draft Date: Draft 1
+DraftDate: Draft 1
 Contact: foo@bar.mail
+---

+# Full Page Panel with titles
 /*
-This is a test comment
+This is a printable test comment
 */

 // This is the second test comment

-# Full Page Panel with titles

 ##

 This is a panel description.

-> CHARACTER ONE
+@ CHAR ONE
 Hello.

-(cont)
+@ CHAR ONE
 And this is how you can link multiple balloons from the same speaker.